 How would you use 1140 hours of early learning?

 Pilot projects offering the new 1140 hours of early learning and childcare are running across Midlothian.
 They are already improving lives of local families.
-Find out about one family’s experience and fill in our survey about how you might want us to offer those extended hours.
+Find out about one family’s experience.

 The Nowak family are already benefitting